hosek/SmailBox-Sigfox-mailbox/README.md

 This is very simple demo, planed improvements:
 - Optimize power consumption
-- Send notification when someone open the mailbox and you don't need to check it
+- Send notification when someone open the mailbox so you don't need to check it
 - Use NFC on SmartEverything to identify who collects the mails (wife, son, daughter, dog:) - NFC tag on keyring
 - Add Sketch for Akeru or other boards
 - Ideally create small Arduino based hw prototype to be build in into mailbox for years:)

 ## Getting the parts